Fishing: Many lakes along the trail offer fishing opportunities. Too many to list.

 The Kekekabic Trail was recently (around 2020) re-routed here to climb up this overlook.
 Previously the trail ran right along the lake shore, but it was prone to flooding.
 This is looking southwest from the top of the overlook.

-MISSING THE VIDEOS FOR THE LONG STRETCH OF TRAIL BETWEEN MINE LAKE AND THE EASTERN JUNCTION WITH THE BECOOSIN-BENEZIE TRAIL
+MISSING THE VIDEOS FOR THE LONG STRETCH OF TRAIL BETWEEN CHUB CREEK CROSSING AND THE EASTERN JUNCTION WITH THE BECOOSIN-BENEZIE TRAIL

 HIKING FROM EAST BECOOSIN-BENEZIE TRAIL JUNCTION TO THE SNOWBANK TRAIL JUNCTION